nathanMcL/nathanMcL.github.io/FullStack_pt2_ReadMe.md

 The original `Profile Image` will get swapped out with the `Profile Image` of the *New* `FSpt2Styles`.
 This `ReadMe` and `Profile Image` swap happened below `Loading Thought and Notes heading`.<br>

+### (07/08/2025.1200) Discord Live Stream

+Using my Discord channel, create a way for viewers to watch (**NO** sensitive information).
+My idea is to provide a way for people to see what goes into this project.
+I want to use my  `OBS Studio` software for YouTube V-blog.
+YouTube (From what I know so far).
+When `live streaming` does not allow me to share a selected screen section (my coding environment).
+While also not having a pip view `live streaming` me.
+So, I am trying to figure out how to share. lol. <br>

+When a user clicks on the `🎥 Live on MacN_iT`, the user is directed to my **`Discord Channel`** where the person can view the `live stream`. <br>

+As I write this, I thought that I should provide some sort of visual and audible notification if I have my `Discord` channel `live streaming`. <br>

+Next, I have to set up the `Mic` stuff, which I am a total novice at.
+I usually just type everything out...
+So, there's `"talking"` and there is not `"rambling, tangents, side-tracks"`, or jumping down a `"rabbit holes"`.<br>

 ### Inspired Me